huggingface/huggingface_hub/docs/sagemaker/getting-started.md

 IPython.Application.instance().kernel.do_shutdown(True)
 ```

-If you are planning on using SageMaker in a local environment, setup your SageMaker session and bucket.
-The bucket stores data, models, and logs.
+Next, you should set up your environment: a SageMaker session and an S3 bucket.
+The S3 bucket will store data, models, and logs.
 You will need access to an [IAM execution role](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html) with the required permissions.

+If you are planning on using SageMaker in a local environment, you need to provide the `role` yourself.
+Learn more about how to set this up [here](https://huggingface.co/docs/sagemaker/train#installation-and-setup).

+⚠️ The execution role is only available when you run a notebook within SageMaker.
+If you try to run `get_execution_role` in a notebook not on SageMaker, you will get a region error.

 ```python
 import sagemaker